Icinga/icinga-vagrant/doc/25-Openstack.md

 a ready to use local Vagrant installation.

-This documentation does not cover the OpenStack basics, just the required fields for one OpenStack setup.
+This documentation does not cover the OpenStack basics, just the required fields for an OpenStack "vagrant up" run.

 > **Note**
 >